Will this scope handle my rifle's recoil?

 High power, BDC reticles, and illuminated scopes are going to give your wallet a beating.
 Just be prepared to dish out the cash if you plan on dishing up that deer at 700 yards.

-Benefits of Choosing Long Range Rifle Scope
+Benefits of Long Range Scopes:

 - Often has added bells and whistles